kevinEobrien/gitFlowDrill3/README.md

 5. When you complete the process with working code, you should both submit the link to the repo.

 ## Workflow
-Ross and I chose git workflow method.`
+Ross and I chose centralized git workflow method.`

-Kevin- task 1: You should create a new directory.
+Kevin- task 1: Create a new directory.
 Move at least one file into that directory.

+Ross- task 1: Added a css file.

+Kevin- task 2: Edit an HTML file.
+Add a recipe that you like using lists.